Skip to main content

 Every year, there are 240 million 9-1-1 calls made in the United States, in some areas 80% or more are made from wireless devices.
 Communications technology has rapidly changed to include mobile devices, VoIP, laptop softphones and similar, making it harder for emergency services to pinpoint a caller’s location, compared to a traditional ’hard’ desk phone.
 As a result, police, fire, or medical services can lose critical response time which could lead to preventable tragedy in the worst cases.

-RAY BAUM’s Act requires organizations of all types that operate enterprise phone systems to provide accurate location information to both onsite personnel and the public-safety answering point (PSAP)— which is the local emergency call center that responds to 9-1-1 calls.
+RAY BAUM’s Act requires organizations of all types that operate enterprise phone systems to provide accurate location information to both onsite personnel and the public safety answering point (PSAP)— which is the local emergency call center that responds to 9-1-1 calls.

 With compliance dates nearly fully past, it’s a good idea to be proactive and immediately implement a future-proof solution that will protect your remote workers and reduce your risk of liability.
 To make sure you’re fully covered, choose a comprehensive E911 solution that also addresses the requirements of Kari’s Law, which went into effect on February 16, 2020.